 - Social Work applicants should demonstrate experience in a social work or social care capacity

 - We understand that getting experience in some settings, like a Midwifery setting, can be difficult.
-In this example there are a few different ways of gaining an insight into the role of a midwife that we recommend, including: talking to midwives, talking to women who run support groups relating to breastfeeding, child health, or family care, or reading relevant Midwifery journals.
+There are a few different ways of gaining an insight into the role of a midwife that we recommend, including: talking to midwives, talking to women who run support groups relating to breastfeeding, child health, or family care, or reading relevant Midwifery journals

 We appreciate that for a couple of years it has been particularly difficult to undertake work experience.
 If you have limited experience, you might be able to bolster this with: